NextGen (formerly Young Professionals) Committee

-YP Liaison – Ian Henderson
+NextGen Liaison – Ian Henderson

-Ian has been in the security industry for approximately 20 years, and has worked in a variety of settings, including training, quality assurance, and account management.
+Ian has been in the security industry for over 20 years, and has worked in a variety of settings, including training, quality assurance, and account management.
 Ian currently oversees contract security operations in lower mainland shopping centres, and he is also involved in training security staff in control tactics.

-Young Professionals Committee Duties:
+NextGen Committee Duties:

 This group hosts networking, social and development based events throughout the year, bridging the gaps between the upcoming and seasoned security professionals.

-While a young professional is typically defined as under 40 years of age or an individual who has spent less than five years in the security profession, we encourage participation from anyone passionate about this initiative, regardless of age or experience.
+While a NextGen professional is typically defined as under 40 years of age or an individual who has spent less than five years in the security profession, we encourage participation from anyone passionate about this initiative, regardless of age or experience.

-WIS Liaison – Lorna Clamp
+Diversity and Inclusion Liaison – Lorna Clamp

 Lorna is the Vice President of Strategic Planning for Securiguard Services Ltd. and is an innovative leader overseeing People and Culture, Health and Safety, and Marketing and Branding.
 Lorna has been in the security industry for almost three decades, starting at reception and progressing to the role she currently holds.
 Lorna’s passion around protecting the environment and her commitment to social responsibility serves her well as she leads Securiguard’s sustainability initiatives and the Securiguard Cares Committee.
 In her role as Women in Security Liaison, she is passionate about increasing representation from all individuals in our growing industry.
 Lorna has an extensive background in union, labour negotiations, and health and safety.
 She has provided operational and strategic leadership as well as executive oversight to security contracts in a number of vertical markets including Aviation, Corporate, and Government.